Damping of phonons in one-dimensional quantum fluids: Polynomial regression analysis

-To assess the agreement between the damping rate measured via wave packet excitations $\Gamma$, shown in Fig.~\ref{fig:main_damping_wp}, and the theoretical prediction $\Gamma_{th}=\sqrt{(k_BT)/(mn_{1D})}\,k^{3/2}$, we perform polynomial regression analysis on the ratio $\Theta(k) = \Gamma(k)/\Gamma_{th}(k)$.
+To assess the agreement between the damping rate measured via wave packet excitations $\Gamma$, and the theoretical prediction $\Gamma_{th}=\sqrt{(k_BT)/(mn_{1\mathrm{d}})}\,k^{3/2}$, we perform polynomial regression analysis on the ratio $\Theta(k) = \Gamma(k)/\Gamma_{th}(k)$.
 We fit $\Theta$ with $f=a_0P_0(\xi) + a_1P_1(\xi)+a_2P_2(\xi)$, where $P_0,P_1,P_2$ are the zeroth, first and second order Legendre polynomials respectively, defined with respect to the center of the $k$-axis, $\xi = (k-\bar{k})/\Delta k$, with $\bar{k} = (k_{min}+k_{max})/2$ and $\Delta k=k_{max}-\bar{k}$, and evaluate the statistical significance of the coefficients $a_0,\,a_1,\,a_2$.
 The zeroth-order coefficient $a_0$ represents a uniform scaling factor between experimental data and theory, while the higher-order coefficients, $a_1\,a_2$, capture systematic deviations as a function of $\xi$.
-In addition to the three data sets analyzed in Fig.~\ref{fig:main_damping_wp}, we perform a regression analysis on additional measurements where we excite wave packets with varying perturbation amplitude, $\delta n/n_{1D}\in[0.05,0.4]$.
+In addition to the three data sets analyzed in Fig.~\ref{fig:main_damping_wp} of the main text, we perform a polynomial regression analysis on additional measurements where we excite wave packets with varying perturbation amplitude, $\delta n/n_{1\mathrm{d}}\in[0.05,0.4]$.
 The results are plotted in Fig.~\ref{fig_SM:poly_regression}.
 Here, we show the fitted coefficients $a_0,\,a_1,\,a_2$ with relative errorbars.
-Data points with distinct colors correspond to different kinds of protocol: magenta for ramp up/down of the potential, orange for box edge displacement, and green for dimple quenched to a flat box.
+Data points with distinct colors correspond to different kinds of protocol: purple for ramp up/down of the potential, orange for box edge displacement, and green for dimple quenched to a flat box.
 The data presented in Fig.~\ref{fig:main_damping_wp} of the main text, are here highlighted by grey arrows at the top of the figure.
-For small perturbation measurements, $a_1,\,a_2\approx0$ and only the zeroth-order coefficient $a_0$ is statistically significant, proving that $\Theta$ is constant and that the experimental data agree with the theoretical model.
-Additionally, the scaling factor close to $0.7$, is consistent with the coefficient $\alpha=0.76$ obtained by fitting the shaking measurements damping rate (Fig.~\ref{fig:main_damping_shaking}).
-For perturbation amplitude $\delta n/n_{1D} \geq 16\%$, the higher-order coefficients $a_1,\,a_2$ are statistically significant, indicating a deviation from Andreev's prediction.
+For small perturbation measurements, $a_1,\,a_2\approx0$ and only the zeroth-order coefficient $a_0$ is statistically significant, consistent with $\Theta$ being constant, and that the experimental data agree with the theoretical model.
+Additionally, the scaling factor close to $0.7$, is consistent with the coefficient $\alpha=0.76$ obtained by fitting the shaking measurements damping rate (Fig.~\ref{fig:main_damping_shaking} of the main text).
+For perturbation amplitude $\delta n/n_{1\mathrm{d}} \geq 0.16$, the higher-order coefficients $a_1,\,a_2$ are statistically significant, indicating a deviation from Andreev's prediction. \\ Next, to further corroborate the polynomial regression results within errorbars, we perform a $\chi^2$ hypothesis test: we assume to be true the null hypothesis $\frac{\Gamma} {\Gamma_{th}} = a_0$ and compute, for each data set the $\chi^2 = \sum_{i=1}^N (\Gamma_i-a_0P_0)^2/\sigma_{\Gamma_i}^2$, with $N$ number of excited modes per data set and $\sigma_{\Gamma_i}$ errors on damping, indicating the $68\%$ of confidence interval, computed via bootstrap.
+The results are summarized in the table below~\ref{T_sm:hypotesis_test}, where $\chi_0^2$ denotes the critical $\chi^2$ value corresponding to a $5\%$ significance level.
+Of all the data sets considered, only those corresponding to the lowest perturbation amplitudes ($5\%$ and $7\%$), satisfy $\chi^2<\chi_0^2$, indicating that the null hypothesis cannot be rejected in these cases and therefore, that they follow Andreev's theoretical prediction within their experimental uncertainties.